 Follow the rules and regulations of Probation and Parole

-Report to your PO as scheduled
+Report to your Probation Officer as scheduled

 Comply with or make good-faith efforts to complete your special conditions